 The liver is the main detoxifier of the body.
 It is responsible for breaking down and metabolizing fat in association with the gallbladder.
 It metabolizes drugs, detoxifies food and drink, metabolizes alcohol and has several other important and critical tasks.
 A compensated liver has a negative effect on several areas of function within the body, including digestion and elimination, immunity, blood sugar regulation, kidney function and many more.

-One of the risks of poor liver health is the ability of fatty liver disease, where the liver begins to carry several fatty deposits, which inhibit its function.
+One of the risks of poor liver health is the ability of fatty liver disease.
+It is a condition where the liver begins to carry several fatty deposits, which inhibit its function.

 Consuming turmeric – and more specifically curcumin – regularly, helps reduce the amount of cholesterol in the blood and hence the amount that is available to be deposited on the liver causing fatty liver disease.
 While scientists aren’t 100% sure of the mechanisms behind this, many believe it is due to turmeric’s ability to fight oxidative stress.